PhantazmNetwork/PhantazmServer/README.md

 After running, Phantazm will generate two files, named `lobbies-config.toml` and `server-config.toml`, in the same directory as the `server.jar` file.
 You can use these to set up basic server parameters, such as the IP address and port to bind to.

-Details and tutorials for how to configure more complicated aspects of Phantazm are included in the [wiki](https://github.com/PhantazmNetwork/PhantazmServer/wiki).
+Details and tutorials for how to configure more complicated aspects of Phantazm are included in the [wiki](https://github.com/PhantazmNetwork/PhantazmServer/wiki). **These are currently out-of-date, pending a more stable codebase.**

 ## Maintainers